dotnet/docs/docs/standard/base-types/how-to-pad-a-number-with-leading-zeros.md

 1. Call the integer value's `ToString(String)` method, and pass the string "D*n*" for decimal strings and "X*n*" for hexadecimal strings, where *n* represents the total length of the padded string.
 You can also use the "D*n*" or "X*n*" format string in a method that supports composite formatting.

-The following example pads an integer value with five leading zeros.
+The following example pads an integer value with five leading zeros:

 [!code-csharp[Formatting.HowTo.PadNumber#2](../../../samples/snippets/csharp/VS_Snippets_CLR/Formatting.HowTo.PadNumber/cs/Pad1.cs#2)]
 [!code-vb[Formatting.HowTo.PadNumber#2](../../../samples/snippets/visualbasic/VS_Snippets_CLR/Formatting.HowTo.PadNumber/vb/Pad1.vb#2)]